-In a car accident, drivers and passengers depend upon a few key safety features to prevent them from being seriously injured.
-While some features, such as crumple zones, may be built into the car’s structure, the two that affect car occupants most directly are seat belts and air bags.
+In a car accident, drivers and passengers depend on a few key safety features to prevent them from seriously injuring.
+While some features, such as crumple zones, may be built into the car’s structure, seat belts and air bags affect car occupants most directly.
 These two safety features are crucial to minimizing the force that transfers from a collision to a person’s body.
-When air bags are defective, however, car crash victims may be put at risk of unnecessarily suffering serious injury.
+When airbags are defective, however, car crash victims may be at risk of unnecessarily suffering serious injury.

 Types of Defects

-- Defective sensor doesn’t register the impact or trigger deployment
+- The defective sensor doesn’t register the impact or trigger deployment

-Any of these defects could cause the air bag system to fail completely, leaving the car’s occupants vulnerable to the full impact of an accident.
-Victims of an air bag defect may experience whiplash, head trauma, or other injuries to the neck and back.
+These defects could cause the airbag system to fail completely, leaving the car’s occupants vulnerable to an accident’s full impact.
+Victims of an airbag defect may experience whiplash, head trauma, or other injuries to the neck and back.
 If this has happened to you or someone you know, you may have legal grounds to file a lawsuit for personal injury.
-The car manufacturer, air bag manufacturer, or installation mechanic may be liable for your injuries and you may be entitled to financial compensation.
+The car manufacturer, airbag manufacturer, or installation mechanic may be liable for your injuries, and you may be entitled to financial compensation.

 No consumer should have to bear the burden of a harmful defect caused by the negligence of another party.
 To learn how to initiate a product liability lawsuit to recover payment for your injuries and damages, contact the Oklahoma product liability attorneys of the Abel Law Firm by calling (405) 239-7046.